-In this tutorial, I want to show you how to machine applique with fusible web so you can transform plain fabric into wealth of colors, textures, and shapes.
-Fusible web makes creating beautiful applique projects easy and fast.
+In this tutorial, I want to show you how to machine applique with the fusible web so you can transform plain fabric into the wealth of colors, textures, and shapes.
+The fusible web makes creating beautiful applique projects easy and fast.

 Best fusible web for applique

-The paper that covers one side of fusible web is very convenient for tracing applique designs.
+The paper that covers one side of the fusible web is very convenient for tracing applique designs.

 There are many types and weights of fusible web.
 The most popular brands are